servo/book/src/architecture/canvas.md

     end
 ```

-All onscreen WebGPU contexts gets [`update_the_rendering`](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/webgpu/gpucanvascontext.rs#L261) executed as part of even loops "Update The Rendering".
+All onscreen WebGPU contexts have their [`update_the_rendering`](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/webgpu/gpucanvascontext.rs#L261) executed as part of [updating the rendering](https://html.spec.whatwg.org/multipage/#update-the-rendering) in the HTML event loop.
-This expires (destroys) current texture (in WebGPU, user draws into canvas texture obtainable via `gpu_canvas_context.getCurrentTexture()`),
-but before that we do [SwapchainPresent](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/webgpu/gpucanvascontext.rs#L189),
-that copies texture data into one of 10 presentation GPU buffers.
+This expires (destroys) the [current texture](https://developer.mozilla.org/en-US/docs/Web/API/GPUCanvasContext/getCurrentTexture), but before that we [send a SwapChainPresent request](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/webgpu/gpucanvascontext.rs#L189), which copies texture data into one of 10 presentation buffers on the GPU.
-After copying is done we async map new buffer to CPU.
-Because this process is async we mark each presentation buffer with incremented u64 id and only replace active presentation buffer if it's id is newer.
+After copying is done, we async map the new buffer to CPU.
+Because this process is async, we mark each presentation buffer with an incrementing u64 id, and only replace the active presentation buffer if our buffer’s id is newer.
-Unactive presentation buffer gets unmapped.
+The inactive presentation buffer gets unmapped.

 ```mermaid
 flowchart TD